Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 But then comes the tricky part - we need to know both the cookie, but also the RSP value **at the start of the function**.
 At first, this seems like a problem, because the stack is dynamic so how could we predict its value when we exploit the buffer overflow?

-I'm not so sure about my chosen method, but the theory is sound and in practice it works everytime.
+I'm not so sure about my chosen method, but the theory is sound and in practice it works every time.
 The plan is this:
 1. Calculate/leak/find somehow a stack address in the kernel
 2. Find constants or predictable values in the stack the we'll use as anchors